Particular/docs.particular.net/security-advisories/asq-alias-for-default-connectionstring.md

 **Option 2: In-place update**

-Update the NuGet package using `Update-Package NServiceBus.Azure.Transports.WindowsAzureStorageQueues`, stop affected endpoints, copy the new `NServiceBus.Core.dll` assembly, overwriting the one(s) currently deployed for the endpoints, and restart the affected endpoints.
+Update the NuGet package using `Update-Package NServiceBus.Azure.Transports.WindowsAzureStorageQueues`, stop affected endpoints, copy the new `NServiceBus.Azure.Transports.WindowsAzureStorageQueues.dll` assembly, overwriting the one(s) currently deployed for the endpoints, and restart the affected endpoints.

 ### Version 7.5.x users should upgrade to Version 7.5.3 or higher.